Alterith/lecture-notes/lecture1/README.md

 - Operating systems are being written for all kinds of hardware (phones, cars, buildings, etc.).

-- An operating system enables running of application programs by creating a process and making available to it all the resources it needs to run while providing protection an isolation.

 - Thanks to an operating system running on a divice, you can write an application to run on the divice
   - without knowing how the divice works;